 Feed-in tariffs for solar energy have been approved from the Government of Kazakhstan on 12th June 2014 and have been are equal to approximately € 0.145/KWh (KZT 34.61/KWh).
-However after Government's decision of switching to free floating currency exchange rate in August 2015, Kazakhstan's tenge (KZT) plunged to almost 30 % slide measured at the end of October 2015.
+However, after the Government's decision of switching to a free-floating currency exchange rate in August 2015, Kazakhstan's tenge (KZT) plunged to almost 30 % slide measured at the end of October 2015.
 Kazakhstan’s decision was forced after the sharply falling crude oil prices and because penalties to Russia for the conflict in Ukraine drove the Russian ruble to almost 45 % down in the past 12 months.
-This sharp currency devaluation reflects automatically to reduction of feed-in tariff rate when measured in any of the hard currencies (USD, EU, GBP, etc.).
-Logically all local and international developers and investors in solar PV projects in Kazakhstan has risen question in front of the Government for appropriate adjustment of feed-in tariff with the rate of currency devaluation.
+This sharp currency devaluation reflects automatically to the reduction of feed-in tariff rate when measured in any of the hard currencies (USD, EU, GBP, etc.).
+Logically all local and international developers and investors in solar PV projects in Kazakhstan have risen question in front of the Government for appropriate adjustment of the feed-in tariff with the rate of currency devaluation.
 According to Kazakhstan Photovoltaic (Solar PV) Market Outlook 2015 - 2025 adjustment of feed-in tariffs for solar (and other renewable) energy in Kazakhstan to compensate currency devaluation shall be approved by the Government in within the next 2 – 3 months.

 "Cumulative PV installations in CIS countries are 851 MW (0.85 GW) at the end of 2014"